FredNass/ceph_petasan/docs/INSTALLATION.md

   Should I edit it from here?
 No. Use the Dashboard.

 - Where is this configuration stored?

-  On PetaSAN nodes in file `/etc/target/saveconfig.json`
+  On PetaSAN nodes in file `/etc/target/saveconfig.json`.
 Should I edit it from here?
-No. Use the Dashboard.
+No. Use the Dashboard to configure exports.

 - Any LIO tunings?
-  Yes, in file /opt/petasan/config/tuning/current/lio_tunings

-  Should I edit this file?
-Probaby not.
-Use the Dashboard.
+  Yes, in file `/opt/petasan/config/tuning/current/lio_tunings`.
+Can I edit this file?
+Yes you can, just make sure all nodes use the same settings and reboot each node one after the other (rebalancing the paths between them) after tuning.